Supervised PCA: A Multiobjective Approach: Background and Related Work

 \section{Background and Related Work}

-Let $X \in \mathbb{R}^{n \times p}$ be a data matrix whose rows are $p$-dimensional patterns or inputs, and let $Y \in \mathbb{R}^{n \times q}$ be an associated matrix of $q$-dimensional outputs.
+Let $X \in \mathbb{R}^{n \times p}$ be a data matrix whose rows are $p$-dimensional patterns or inputs, and let $Y \in \mathbb{R}^{n \times q}$ be an associated matrix of $q$-dimensional \ch{responses which constitute the target variables of a prediction problem}.
 The goal of dimensionality reduction (DR) is to find an $r$-dimensional representation of the input data, $r < p$.
 If $Y$ is used to find this representation, the problem is referred to as supervised dimensionality reduction (SDR).
 In this section we review PCA, the most common form of DR, as it relates to our contribution.
 We also review prior work on supervised PCA and other forms of SDR.